jmd-dk/concept/concept/docs/command_line_options.rst

      </span></code>
    </h4>

-Displays a short description of each command-line option and exit.
+Displays a short description of each command-line option and exits.
 This is helpful if you forget the exact syntax.
 For learning about the usage of a given option, this page is much preferable.